+- Reason critically;

+- Analyse and interpret texts;

+- Discuss scholarly views on literary works;

-- · Reason critically; - · Analyse and interpret texts; - · Produce clear responses under timed conditions; - Structure and communicate ideas effectively orally and in writing.
+- Produce clear responses under timed conditions;

+- Structure and communicate ideas effectively orally and in writing.

 II.b.
-BA in English and American Literature
+BA Ordinary in English and American Literature

 The BA is awarded after three years of full-time study and requires that the student has successfully completed 300 credits of which 120 credits at Level 4, 120 credits at Level 5, and a minimum of 60 at Level 6.